jcorder316/01HIS_Chrom_Factors/README.md

 This repository contains the main scripts used in the paper titled

-How to ciite this repository?
+How to cite this repository?
 “Leveraging chromatin state transitions for the identification of regulatory networks orchestrating heart regeneration” Published in genome biology
 What does this reposiroy.